MJohnstonAI/conflictresolution-nextjs/PROJECT_BRIEF.md

 ### Token / Output Controls (current)
 - Requests use `max_tokens` to cap completion output.
-- Premium “deep thinking” is implemented as a larger `max_tokens` cap (not a provider-native reasoning budget).
+- Premium "deep thinking" is implemented as a larger `max_tokens` cap (not a provider-native reasoning budget).

 ## Demo Experience Design
 - Demo scenarios are authored in `services/demo_scenarios.ts`.